aakashlpin/emailapi/README.md

       }
     ```

 5. Setup `redis` using [DigitalOcean's Managed Redis](https://www.digitalocean.com/products/managed-databases-redis/) in the same region as your DigitalOcean instance and grab the connection string (starts with `rediss://`).
-Alteratively, you can install `redis` locally on your DigitalOcean instance.
+Alternatively, you can install `redis` locally on your DigitalOcean instance.

     > If you install redis directly on DO instance, you'd need to make sure Docker container can access the port redis is running on on the host machine.